LavanyaMuthuraman/Image_Matching_Challenge_2022/README.md

 In this notebook, I provide an overview of the competition and comprehensive solution to the Image Matching Challenge 2022 Kaggle competition, providing an end-to-end implementation for the problem statement, from data exploration and preprocessing to model training and submission.

+**Note: This notebook has more than 25mb, So I can only upload code.**

+---
 ![imge matching (1)](https://user-images.githubusercontent.com/109660074/234576515-f99972f7-ccc2-405c-86fb-c91b316e7c32.jpg)
+---